mstatt/tr-101/README.md

 What can they do?

+1) HTML cleanup/optimization
+2) JavaScript obfuscation
+3) Javascript uglification.
-0) Live page reloads during development.
+4) Live page reloads
-1) Image compression
-2) File reduction
+5) CSS purification/minification
+6) CSS autoprefixing
-3) File compression
+7) File concatenation
+8) Directory management
+9) Image Compression
-4) Push to git
+10) Push to Github
-5) FTP up to a server
+11) FTP to server
-6) Autoprefixes css
-7) HTML cleanup/optimization

 We are going to be installing and using gulp.js for a quick example of html page optimization.